FAA vs NTSB: Who Investigates Aviation Accidents in the United States?

 The FAA: Aviation Regulator

-Following an accident, the FAA participates in the investigation by providing regulatory expertise and technical knowledge related to aircraft certification, maintenance compliance, and operational procedures.
+Following an accident, the FAA may participate in the investigation by providing regulatory expertise and technical knowledge related to aircraft certification, maintenance compliance, and operational procedures.

 Typical Responsibilities During an Investigation